-Buckwheat is a fast growing short-term summer green manure that germinates in about 3-5 days.
+Buckwheat Green Manure is a fast growing short-term summer green manure that germinates in about 3-5 days.
 It produces a dense canopy of foliage that smothers & out competes weeds and once dug into the top layer of soil (15-18cm) rapidly decomposes helping to improve the soils structure & organic matter content so it can retain more moisture.

-If left to flower buckwheat produces pretty little pink flowers that are loved by bees & beneficial insects, but as with majority of green manures it is better to dig in whilst young & green rather than old & woodier as they decompose more rapidly (maybe leave just a few to flower).
+If left to flower Buckwheat Green Manure Seeds produces pretty little pink flowers that are loved by bees & beneficial insects, but as with majority of green manures it is better to dig in whilst young & green rather than old & woodier as they decompose more rapidly (maybe leave just a few to flower).
 It is especially important to dig in before going it goes to seed as it germinates very easily & may produce lots of unwanted volunteers.
 It can be topped if done early.

 Buckwheat is thought to produce toxic substances that inhibit the growth of other seeds particularly effective against the germination of annual broad-leaved weeds.
 This is known as ‘Allelopathy’.
 This can be a problem if small vegetable seeds are sown directly after buckwheat has been dug in, like carrots or parsnips so leave a month before sowing seeds.
 It doesn’t cause any problems for small seedling transplants.